 Did you know the city of Granada in Andalucía, Spain was named after the pomegranate fruit?
 In fact, it is the city’s emblem!
-No wonder it has become a important ingredient on our cookery holidays in Spain.
+No wonder it has become an important ingredient within Spanish cooking.

 Scientists have found eating pomegranate can fight against the hardening of the arteries and diseases such as heart attacks and strokes.
 In Eastern healing practices, the skin and leaves are used to cure a range of illnesses.

 There are many ways to enjoy the pomegranate fruit.
 The juice can be consumed as a fresh fruit juice, to make sorbets, ice-creams, jellies, relishes, vinegar, sweet or savoury sauces, cold or hot.
 It can be made into wine or the dried juice sacs of the fruit are used as spices in northern India.

 This clever health kick of a fruit is even more useful in Spain.
 The winter in Andalusia is cooler and although the days are sunny with temperatures reaching 20°C, it can get seriously chilly at night.

 In Andalucía, Spain, you’ll typically find a variety of fruits trees on the farmland, such as red and yellow plums, apricot, red and yellow peaches and figs. However, in winter, fresh fruits can be very scarce.
 So apart from the fruits and nuts that are dried during August and September, it’s necessary to prepare for the colder months and the pomegranate is the perfect solution.